Sustainable Water Use in My Garden

 Where there's one water butt, there could be 2, allowing overflow to fill the second up.

-If we blow aesthetics out the window (or, you have a good sized roof to an outbuilding or barn) how about an IBC to capture run off?
+If we blow aesthetics out the window (or, you have a good sized roof to an outbuilding or barn) how about an IBC (one of those big water cubes farmers often use) to capture run off?

 Even better, you could install an underground water storage system to really get some meaningful volume involved.
-This could also be used for non potable things like washing clothes and flushing loos as well as watering plants.
-This would be something I'd love to do but it's not one of the cheaper option!
+This could also be used for non-potable things like washing clothes and flushing loos as well as watering plants.
+This would be something I'd love to do but it's not one of the cheaper options!

 There could be more rain planters integrated into the dipping tanks to increase plant biodiversity (we already have a lot of water on site so I have decided not to do this so far!)